VirgilSecurity/virgil-iotkit/scripts/README.md

 ### Sandbox Cautions

 - You can run only one Sandbox in a subnetwork
-- You can have only one gateway inside of Sandbox
+- You can have only one active gateway inside of Sandbox
-- If you are using Linux or a virtual machine with Linux OS you must have a network bridge
+- Above mentioned scripts are not allowed yet to be used in virtual machines

 ### Run Logs Viewer